danpersa/tech.zalando.com/posts/2015-03-25-how-zalando-used-bayesian-statistics-to-find-free-money.rst

 Confidence Intervals
 --------------------

-If you remember back to the beginning, we didn't just want to produce estimates of article weights, but also wanted to generate so-called confidence intervals.
+If you remember back, we didn't just want to produce estimates of article weights, but also wanted to generate so-called confidence intervals.
 A confidence interval is when we can say that an article weighs between 150 and 170 grams with a 90% probability.
 Our automated weight estimator delivers results that nicely fit the data.

 In Figure 5, each blue dot represents an estimated article weight.
 The position of particular dots on the y-axis is the relative error defined as